wgurecky/faer-gmres/readme.md

 GMRES in rust using [faer](https://github.com/sarah-ek/faer-rs).

 Solves linear systems of the form: Ax=b, where A is sparse.
-Depends on faer for sparse matrix implementation.
+A can be a faer [LinOp](https://docs.rs/faer/latest/faer/matrix_free/trait.LinOp.html) for matrix-free computation.

 Use
 ===